ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 6. In Registry Editor, go to the folder "\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\BTHPORT\Parameters\Keys".
 7. Inside "Keys" folder, go to the sub-sub folder with the folder name same as the MAC address of the existing Gear VR controller.
 8. Modify the "IRK" data, the original value should be "01 23 45 ...".
 Change the first byte from "01" to "02", and make sure to delete "01", not just insert new byte.
 If you're using more than 2 Gear VR controllers, change to "03" or "04", etc, as long as there's no duplicate IRK and not keeping the original "01".
-10. Click OK to save, exit regedit, and restart the computer.
+10. Click OK to save, exit Registry Editor, and restart the computer.
 11. Make a copy of the Gear VR Controller app folder with all contents ("C:\Program Files\Gear VR Controller" by default), with a new folder name e.g. "Gear VR Controller P2".
 12. Make sure only the new controller is powered on by removing batteries from other controllers.
 Don't pair the controller manually in Windows bluetooth settings.
-13. Start the new copy of app and setup the new controller as usual.
+13. Start the new copy of app (Gear_VR_Controller.exe) and setup the new controller as usual.
 A new set of user config will be created in "%LOCALAPPDATA%\Gear_VR_Controller".
 14. Start other copies of app as usual.
 Multiple instances of the app in different folders can be run at the same time.
 The order of XInput device ID will be according to the order of starting instance of the app.

 <br>